 None of the best audiologists, latest programming insight, or repeated trips for tweaking the music program could solve the problem.
 To compensate, I sang the music inside of my mind while I played, overlaying an imagined sound on what my hearing aids piped into my ears.

 I usually felt grateful for my hearing aids, to the point where I viewed them as an extension of my body, enabling me to interact with clients, friends, and family.
-But at the piano, I resented how my aids transformed the piano’s smooth, natural sound waves into a digital output, hammering my ears with its spiky 0 and 1 bits.
-I felt cheated because digital sound is only a representation of true sound, a facsimile that I suspected somehow placed a limit on my enjoyment of the music.
+But at the piano, I resented how my aids transformed the piano’s smooth, natural sound waves into a digital output with its spiky 0 and 1 bits, then processed that sound back to a grating, warbling analog.
+I felt cheated because my hearing aids’ processed sound is only a representation of true sound, a facsimile that limited my enjoyment of the music.

 Deciding to Switch